DrJCampbell/init-rocker-renv/README.md

 `./R-rocker -h` will give you the following help.

 ```
-USAGE: R-rocker -p [command line option string to R] [R script file]
+USAGE: R-rocker -p [command line option string to R] [R script file]\n\n
-* Running R-rocker with no commandline parameters will give you an R shell."
+ * Running R-rocker with no commandline parameters will give you an R shell.
-* Specifying an R script file will run Rscript."
+ * Specifying an R script file will run Rscript.
-* Use the -p flag to define the command line argument string to pass to either Rscript or R."
+ * Use the -p flag to define the command line argument string to pass to either Rscript or R.
-* Run 'R-rocker container' to get a singularlity shell."
+ * Run 'R-rocker container' to get a singularlity shell.
+ * Run R-rocker rstudio to spin up an rstudio server via slurm sbatch.
+     * -c [number of cores]
+     * -m [memory resource request e.g. 50G]
+     * -t [server walltime e.g. 8:00:00 (8 hours)]
 ```

 ### Container image flavours and R versions